Theatre

 TA 275 Stagecraft I3

-This course will provide an introduction to,terms,tools and equipment utilized in technical,theatre including, but not limited to, scenic,construction, basic lighting, and sound.
+This course will provide an introduction to terms,tools and equipment utilized in technical theatre including, but not limited to, scenic construction, basic lighting, and sound.
 Fee.

 TA 276 Improvisational Acting3

-Learn exercises and techniques leading to,self-discovery in the releasing of creative,potential.
-Experience problem-solving games and,activities and perform before various audiences.,Spring semester.
+Learn exercises and techniques leading to self-discovery in the releasing of creative potential.
+Experience problem-solving games and activities and perform before various audiences.
+Spring semester.
 (Also listed as FVNS 276) Fee.

-TA 280 Theatre History3
+TA 280 World Theatre History I3

 TA 283 Musical Theatre Dance2

-Examination of the unique history of musical,theatre.
-Students study the techniques and,choreographic styles required for performance in,musicals.
-The culminating project is a public,performance.
+Examination of the unique history of musical theatre.
+Students study the techniques and choreographic styles required for performance in musicals.
+The culminating project is a public performance.
 Spring semester, odd years.
-Also,listed as PE 283.
+Also listed as PE 283.
 Fee.

 TA 305 Applied Stagecraft2

-Applied Stagecraft is an advanced course that will,provide training in professional Stagecraft skills,including: computer aided drafting for scenic and,lighting production, advanced scenic and,properties construction techniques.
-Through,demonstration and hands-on experience, students,will further develop understanding of the,different crafts and language utilized by a,technical theatre artist.
+Applied Stagecraft is an advanced course that will provide training in professional Stagecraft skills including: computer aided drafting for scenic and lighting production, advanced scenic and properties construction techniques.
+Through demonstration and hands-on experience, students will further develop understanding of the different crafts and language utilized by a technical theatre artist.

 TA 311 Playwriting3

 Fundamentals of playwriting.
-Students will learn,playwriting by analyzing scripts, writing scenes,and short plays, and workshopping with peers.,Prerequisite: Writing I. Periodic offering.
+Students will learn playwriting by analyzing scripts, writing scenes and short plays, and workshopping with peers.
+Prerequisite: Writing I. Periodic offering.

-TA 314H Church Drama3
+TA 314 Church Drama3

-This course involves study of classic and,contemporary drama used in Christian worship.,Students will engage in biblical text study,,critical writing, playwriting, and performance of,original theatre on campus and in area churches.,Periodic.
+This course explores ways in which theatre and performance can enhance Christian worship.
+Students will engage in biblical text study, oral interpretation, critical writing, liturgical playwriting and performance of original theatre pieces on campus and/or in area churches.

 TA 316 Devising3

-A practical study of devising concepts and,practices.
-As a group, students will devise and,perform an original piece of theatre.
-Periodic. ,Fulfills - Fine Arts, Culture & Diversity, United,States Diversity Tag.
+A practical study of devising concepts and practices.
+As a group, students will devise and perform an original piece of theatre.
+Periodic.
+Fulfills - Fine Arts, Culture & Diversity, United States Diversity Tag.

 TA 330 Private Lessons1-2